SKIATOOK, Okla. — Recovery from the 2019 Spring flood is still nowhere near complete.

-Families across Green country are still not back in their homes after waters rose up into homes from Sand Springs to Webbers Falls down to Beggs.
+Families across Green Country are still not back in their homes after waters rose into homes from Sand Springs to Webbers Falls to Beggs.

 Skiatook native Casey Morrison lost his mother's home in the flood.

-"it’s just kind of down to the studs in most areas.
-Some areas all the way to ceiling and in some areas just up 4 ft.
+"It’s just kind of down to the studs in most areas.
+Some areas all the way to the ceiling and in some areas just up 4 ft.
 So, no cabinets, no anything."
-Morrison says.
+Morrison said.

 The home is a family treasure and something he doesn't want to lose.

-Morrison is just one of hundreds who hasn't been able to fully recover since the flood.
+Morrison is just one of hundreds who haven't been able to recover since the flood fully.

 He didn't have flood insurance and didn't meet the criteria for FEMA.

-Morrison isn't the only one who didn't qualify for assistance, in fact, Oklahoma insurance Commissioner Glen Mulready says many Oklahomans didn't get enough relief.
+Morrison isn't the only one who didn't qualify for assistance.
+In fact, Oklahoma insurance Commissioner Glen Mulready said many Oklahomans didn't get enough relief.

 "Unfortunately, folks think sometimes FEMA is gonna come in on a white horse and save them.
-They do provide help, they do provide support but it’s nothing like what would be provided if they had flood insurance policies."
-Commissoner Mulready says.
+They do provide help, they do provide support, but it’s nothing like what would be provided if they had flood insurance policies."
+Commissioner Mulready said.

 "Surprisingly enough, there are many people that have not recovered yet."
 MaryLynn Lufkin says "It's kind of fallen off folks radar because it's not visible and apparent to them."

-The Casinger family in Webbers Falls was living in a camper outside their ruined mobile home back in Decemeber.
+The Casinger family in Webbers Falls was living in a camper outside their ruined mobile home back in December.

 They were denied FEMA assistance and didn't have flood insurance.